bjornekelund/ICOMautomagic/README.md

 Any manual changes made using the radio's own controls are ignored and are consequently not saved.
 To not interfer with manual adjustments, the application only updates the radio's settings on band or mode changes.

-Please note that N1MM Logger+ reports the main receiver's frequency when broadcasting frequency information.
+Please note that, contrary to DXLog.net, N1MM Logger+ only broadcasts the main receiver's frequency over UDP.
-This means e.g. cross band SO2V is not supported with this logger.
+This means e.g. cross band SO2V is only supported with DXLog.net.

 **This software controls radio transmitter hardware.**
 Be aware that wrongly used or malfunctioning software can damage or destroy such hardware.